-(59) "Threshold" means the dollar amount of capital expenditures for which, when exceeded, a Certificate of Need is required.

-- (a) In calculating the dollar amounts of a proposed project for purposes of 111-2-2 .01(3942)(b) and (3942)(f), and 111-2-2-.01(549) and (36) of these Rules, the capital costs of all items subject to review by these Rules and items not subject to review by these Rules associated with and simultaneously developed or proposed with the project shall be counted, except for the expenditure or commitment of or incurring an obligation for the expenditure of funds to develop Ceertificate of Need applications, studies, reports, schematics, preliminary plans and specifications or working drawings, or to acquire sites; - (b) The following threshold amounts are effective as of July 1,-20192008: - 1.
-The capital expenditure threshold of -Ga.
-Comp.
-R. & Regs. r.
-111-2-2 .01(3942)(b), is \$2,500,000.00 \$10 million; - 2.
-The equipment threshold of -Ga.
-Comp.
-R. & Regs. r.
-111-2-2 .03(30)1(39)(f) is \$1,000,000.00 \$3 million; - 3.
-The physician-owned, singlespecialty, office-based ambulatory surgery center threshold of Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.01(549) is \$2.5 million,500,000.00;

-4. The joint venture ambulatory surgical center threshold of Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.01(36) is \$5 million,000,000.00;
+- (54) "Threshold" means the dollar amount of capital expenditures for which, when exceeded, a Certificate of Need is required. - (a) In calculating the dollar amounts of a proposed project for purposes of 111-2-2-.01(39)(b) and (39)(f), and 111-2-2-.01(49) and (36) of these Rules, the capital costs of all items subject to review by these Rules and items not subject to review by these Rules associated with and simultaneously developed or proposed with the project shall be counted, except for the expenditure or commitment of or incurring an obligation for the expenditure of funds to develop certificate of need applications, studies, reports, schematics, preliminary plans and specifications or working drawings, or to acquire sites; - (b) The following threshold amounts are effective as of July 1, 2008: - 1.
+The capital expenditure threshold of 111-2-2-.01(39(b), is \$2,500,000.00; - 2.
+The equipment threshold of 111-2-2-.01(39)(f) is \$1.000.000.00: - 3.
+The physician-owned, single-specialty, office-based ambulatory surgery center threshold of 111-2-2-.01(49) is \$2,500,000.00; - 4.
+The joint venture ambulatory surgical center threshold of 111-2-2-.01(36) is \$5,000,000.00;

-With respect to (b)1., above, beginning on July 1, 2019, and with respect to (b)3., and 4. above, beginning on July 1, 2009, the Department shall update or adjust this CON threshold amount by the annual percentage of change in an appropriate composite price index that, in the judgment of the Department, represents national construction prices for the preceding calendar year such as those published by the Department of Commerce of the United States government or other government agency;
+With respect to (b)(1), (3), and (4) above, beginning on July 1, 2009, the Department shall update or adjust this CON threshold amount by the annual percentage of change in an appropriate composite price index that, in the judgment of the Department, represents national construction prices for the preceding calendar year such as those published by the Department of Commerce of the United States government or other government agency;

-With respect to (b)2. above, beginning on July 1, 2010, the Department shall update or adjust this CON threshold amount by the annual percentage of change in an appropriate consumer price index, or its successor or appropriate replacement index, for the preceding calendar year, such as those published by the United States Department of Labor or other United States government agency.
+With respect to (b)(2) above, beginning on July 1, 2010, the Department shall update or adjust this CON threshold amount by the annual percentage of change in an appropriate consumer price index, or its successor or appropriate replacement index, for the preceding calendar year, such as those published by the United States Department of Labor or other United States government agency.
 However, diagnostic or other imaging services that are not offered in a hospital or in the offices of an individual private physician or single group practice of physicians exclusively for use on patients of that physician or group practice shall be deemed to be a new institutional health service regardless of the cost of the equipment.
-Also, however, this amount or threshold figure shall not include build out costs, as defined in Ga.
-Comp.
-R. & Regs. r.
-Rule 111-2-2-.01(22)(b)111-2-2-.10(3)(c), but shall include all functionally related equipment, software, and any warranty and services contract costs for the first five (5) years.
+Also, however, this amount or threshold figure shall not include build out costs, as defined in Rule 111-2-2-.01(22)(b), but shall include all functionally related equipment, software, and any warranty and services contract costs for the first five (5) years.